American College of Pediatricians: Vaccines

 ACPeds opposes vaccines.
 Surgical oncologist David Gorski has said that statements from ACPeds have been used by quack sites like Natural News to push an anti-vaccine agenda.
 Gorski has said that organizations spreading misinformation regarding HPV vaccines have often cited ACPeds.

 Religion

 Joseph Zanga, the group's founder, described ACPeds as having "Judeo-Christian, traditional values".
 While an anonymous member of the group's board of directors, said that ACPeds is a "conservative and religious" organization, but that the group was "too busy trying to walk the fence" in order to gain clout to acknowledge that.
 Most of ACPeds' publications are not overtly religious, but they have been noted to contain traditionally religious positions on social issues like same-sex relationships and sexual abstinence.

-ACPeds instructs its members to encourage their patients to purchase "Christian-based parenting guides" as well as workbooks that teach kids about "sexual purity" which includes bible scriptures and parables.
+ACPeds instructs its members to encourage their patients to purchase "Christian-based parenting guides" as well as workbooks that teach children about "sexual purity" which includes Bible scriptures and parables.